wifixcort/SimpleRFM/Readme.md

 The purpose of this library is to simplify the use of HopeRF RFM69 radios.
 This library uses the RFM69 library created by Many radio libraries use char arrays and/or c strings which can be overly complex for many beginner programmers.
 This library only sends an Arduino String object.
-There are only two functions: send() and receive().

 ##Functions